What is the difference between social phobia and social anxiety disorder?

 - Halt a person’s career progression.
 A person with social phobia or social anxiety disorder is less likely to network with colleagues, less likely to assert themselves, may appear less competent or less confident.
 They may be afraid to apply for a promotion, due to fear that the application will be rejected.

 - Make it harder for people to make friends or form romantic relationships.
 They will not initiate friendships or relationships.
-They often withdraw from attempts made by others to engage or connect, due to fear of making fool of themselves.
-They fear they will be perceived negatively, and that other will not want to interact with them.
+They often withdraw from attempts made by others to engage or connect, due to fear of making a fool of themselves.
+They fear they will be perceived negatively, and that others will not want to interact with them.

 - Cause significant distress to the affected individual.

-- Make it difficult or impossible to enjoy everyday events such as a street party, lunch with colleagues etc.
+- Make it difficult or impossible to enjoy everyday events such as a street party, lunch with colleagues, etc.